Lauren Holley

 Associations

-Within the Visitor Studies Association, I lead the April Awards and Student Scholarships team, serve on the Conference Planning Committee, and co-lead the Data Visualization and Reporting Focused Interest Group.
+I am an active contributor to the Visitor Studies Association, where I am a member of the Membership team.
+In the past, I lead the April Awards and Student Scholarships team, Data Visualization and Reporting Focused Interest Group, and served on the Conference Planning Committee.